jasp-stats/jasp-desktop/Resources/Help/analyses/ancovabayesian.md

 #### Advanced Options:
 - Prior: Here it is possible to set the prior distributions for the fixed and random effect sizes.
     - r scale fixed effects: The shape parameter of the prior distribution for the fixed effects.
 This is set to 0.5 by default, but this can be changed into the desired value.
     - r scale random effects: The shape parameter of the prior distribution for the random effects.
 This is set to 1 by default, but this can be changed into the desired value.
+    - r scale covariates: The shape parameter of the prior distirbution for the covariates.
+This is set to 0.354 by default, but this can be changed into the desired value.
 - Samples: Here, it is possible to set the sample size used to calculate the posterior and error %.
     - Auto: If this option is selected, a sample size of 10000 will be used.
 This option is selected by default.
     - Manual: If this option is selected, the sample size can be manually specified.
 When selecting this option a sample size of 10000 is used by default.